Broad beans are a type of bean and part of the legume family. They’re easy and quick to grow!

 Broad beans can keep for many months if they have been well dried.

-- Dry the whole broad beans in a dry and ventilated place.
+- Dry the whole broad bean, without the pod but with the thin husk, in a dry and ventilated place.

 - When you plan to use them, remove the second skin and soak for around 10 hours in water.